AmirMotefaker/Create-your-own-ChatGPT/README.md

 # GPT-3
-- In 2020, the Generative Pre-trained Transformer 3 (GPT-3) was introduced as an autoregressive language model capable to generate high-quality text that resembles human writing.
+- In 2020, the Generative Pre-trained Transformer 3 (GPT-3) was introduced as an autoregressive language model capable of generating high-quality text that resembles human writing.
 The GPT-3 is the third generation of the GPT language models made available by OpenAI.

 - By providing an initial prompt as input, GPT-3 has the ability to produce a continuation of the text that follows the style and structure of the input prompt.
-The model is capable of performing a range of tasks, including but not limited to, text classification, question answering, text generation, text summarization, named-entity recognition, and language translation.
+The model is capable of performing a range of tasks, including but not limited to text classification, question answering, text generation, text summarization, named-entity recognition, and language translation.

 # ChatGPT Methods